-PACE provides a managed plan of coordinated Medicare and Medicaid covered services from across the care continuum to certain beneficiaries age fifty five (55) and older.
-The operations of PACE are bound by a three way agreement between EOHHS, CMS, and the PACE provider to integrate the full range of Medicare (if eligible) and Medicaid services (primary care, acute care, specialty care, behavioral health care, and LTSS) for PACE participants.
+PACE provides a managed plan of coordinated Medicare and Medicaid covered services from across the care continuum to certain beneficiaries age fifty-five (55)

+and older.
+The operations of PACE are bound by a three-way agreement between EOHHS, CMS, and the PACE provider to integrate the full range of Medicare (if eligible) and Medicaid services (primary care, acute care, specialty care, behavioral health care, and LTSS) for PACE participants.

-B. EOHHS Responsibilities
+1.70.2 EOHHS Responsibilities

-EOHHS is responsible for the eligibility and enrollment functions set forth in MCAR Section 1475.25 (B), establishing PACE provider standards, and oversight and monitoring of all aspects of the PACE program.
+EOHHS is responsible for the eligibility and enrollment functions set forth in § 1.70.4 of this Part, establishing PACE provider standards, and oversight and monitoring of all aspects of the PACE program.

-C. PACE Provider Responsibilities
+1.70.3 PACE Provider Responsibilities

-The PACE provider is responsible for:

-Point of entry identification;

-- Submitting all necessary documentation for initial determinations and reevaluations of a level of need and referral to EOHHS for a determination of financial eligibility; - Verifying PACE enrollment prior to service delivery; - Verifying and collecting required beneficiary liability (cost share amount); - Providing and coordinating all integrated services; - Reporting changes to the PACE eligibility status of participants; and - Adhering to all PACE provider requirements as outlined in the PACE Program Agreement between EOHHS and CMS, and to all credentialing standards required by EOHHS including data submission.
+- A. The PACE provider is responsible for: - 1.
+Point of entry identification; - 2.
+Submitting all necessary documentation for initial determinations and reevaluations of a level of need and referral to EOHHS for a determination of financial eligibility; - Verifying PACE enrollment prior to service delivery; - 4.
+Verifying and collecting required beneficiary liability (cost-share amount); - 5.
+Providing and coordinating all integrated services; - 6.
+Reporting changes to the PACE-eligibility status of participants; and - 7.
+Adhering to all PACE provider requirements as outlined in the PACE Program Agreement between EOHHS and CMS, and to all credentialing standards required by EOHHS including data submission.

-D. PACE Participation Criteria
+1.70.4 PACE Participation Criteria

-To qualify as a Medicaid-eligible PACE participant, an individual must:

-- Be fifty five (55) years of age or older; - Meet the criteria for a high or the highest need for a nursing facility level of care in accordance with MCAR Section 1500; and - Meet all other financial and non-financial requirements for Medicaid LTSS such as, but not limited to, citizenship, residency, resources, income, and transfer of assets.
+- A. To qualify as a Medicaid-eligible PACE participant, an individual must: - 1.
+Be fifty-five (55) years of age or older; - Meet the criteria for a high or the highest need for a nursing facility level of care in accordance with the Medicaid Code of Administrative Rules, Global Consumer Choice Waiver; and - 3.
+Meet all other financial and non-financial requirements for Medicaid LTSS such as, but not limited to, citizenship, residency, resources, income, and transfer of assets.

-Medicaid eligible PACE participants may be, but are not required to be, enrolled in Medicare.
+B. Medicaid-eligible PACE participants may be, but are not required to be, enrolled in Medicare.

-E. PACE Disenrollment
+1.70.5 PACE Disenrollment